 - Restore deleted pages: It's imperative for industrial companies to continually update and fine-tune their sites.
 Occasionally, this can mean deleting a page.
 However, just because you remove a page from your site, that doesn't stop people from searching for it, or clicking on links from old, outdated collateral.
 When deleting pages, be sure to redirect them to pages with similar content.

 While an error on your site is not ideal, you can turn a negative into a positive.
-Many companies get creative with their 404 pages, using it as an opportunity to showcase the brand's personality and make an impression on visitors.
-You could even incorporate links to other helpful content or a call to action to help get the visitor on their way.
+Many companies get creative with their 404 pages.
+Just don't forget to stick to your core color scheme — a 404 page is a great opportunity to showcase your brand's personality and make an impression on visitors.
+You could even incorporate links to other helpful content and resources or a call to action to help get the visitor on their way.

 Still Need Help?

 It's inevitable: 404 errors will pop up on your site.
-However, it's important to proactively and continuously monitor your site's performance to check for these errors, as well as other issues.
+However, it's important to proactively and continuously monitor your site's performance to check for these errors.
+It's just as important as posting quality content on your website.
+Google likes websites that post content regularly — even as little as a couple times a month makes a difference!
+Taking the time to update your website and perform technical assessments will help you stay ahead of the curve and keep those industrial leads interested.
 If you need some help, contact the team at Thomas.
-We've helped more than 5,000 industrial companies build and optimize their websites, and we're here to help you, too.
+We've helped more than 5,000 industrial companies build and optimize their websites to reach B2B leads, and we're here to help you, too.

 Did you find this useful?